-Pleckgate High School is proud to report some outstanding achievements by its students in their GCSEs and other qualifications this summer.
+Pleckgate High School is proud to report some outstanding achievements by its pupils in their GCSEs and other qualifications this summer.

 Amongst the many successes was Uwais Mohamed Haaan who achieved 9 grade 9’s and 1 grade 8.
 Uwais is so proud of his results and admitted it had been challenging during the past twelve months, he said it was due to the support of his teachers who had done ‘ a great job’ in supporting him.
 Uwais now plans to go to Runshaw College to study A levels in maths, accounting and economics with the aim of fulfilling his ambition to become an Accountant in the future, Uswais says ‘ he has always enjoyed maths’ and wants a career where he can work using his skills to the full.
 Also successful was Muhammed Dilawar who achieved 4 grade 9’s, 5 grade 8’s and 1 grade 7.
 Muhammed was successful in gaining a 100% scholarship at Westholme Sixth Form to study maths, physics and computing.
 He has aspirations to be the next Steve Jobs and is looking forward to a career in computer science.